UBS faces $1.5 billion day of reckoning over rate rigging

 UBS is also benefiting from its decision in October to withdraw from riskier areas of fixed income activities which soak up large amounts of capital.

-In doing so, UBS is slashing risky assets more aggressively than rivals such as Credit Suisse and Germany's Deutsche Bank.
+In doing so, UBS is slashing risky assets more aggressively than rivals such as Credit Suisse CSGN.VX and Germany's Deutsche Bank (DBKGn.DE).
 That in turn bolsters capital ratios.

 UBS's common equity Tier 1 ratio stood at 9.3 percent at the end of the third quarter, when factoring in global Basel III standards which take full effect in 2019, meaning it is well on its way to fulfilling those as well as stricter Swiss rules.